 SG: Okay, thank you Anwar.

-Thank you for taking the time to read this post.
+Thank for taking the time to read this interview.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-While my main areas of focus are Education, STEM and Financial Literacy, Health & Wellness are very, very important as well.
-I therefore encourage my readers to visit Positive Health Wellness for valuable and up to date information regarding: diet, fitness and lifestyle.
+Lastly follow me on Twitter at @BWArePowerful, and at the Big Words Blog Site Facebook page.
+While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.